"Be transformed by the renewal of your mind” (Romans 12:2b)

-Christopher W. Skinner, Ph.D., Assistant Professor of Religion
+Christopher W. Skinner, Ph.D., Associate Professor of Religion

 Dr. Skinner earned his Ph.D. in Biblical Studies (2007) at the Catholic University of America in Washington, D. C. His dissertation, written under the direction of Francis J. Moloney, focused on the relationship between the Gospel of Thomas and the Fourth Gospel.
 A revised version of his doctoral dissertation was published in 2009 under the title, “John and Thomas: Gospels in Conflict?
 Johannine Characterization and the Thomas Question”.
 His research interests include narrative hermeneutics, the canonical gospels, the Gospel of Thomas, and the historical Jesus.
 Dr. Skinner is currently writing or editing three other books including, Mark as Story: Retrospect and Prospect (Society of Biblical Literature) and What Are They Saying About the Gospel of Thomas?
 (Paulist Press).
 He comes to Mount Olive with 7 years of prior teaching experience and 12 years of vocational ministry experience.